-This is the second blog in the Neuroendocrine Cancer Nutrition series.
-In Blog 1, I focussed on Vitamin and Mineral deficiency risks for patients and there is a big overlap with the subject of Gastrointestinal Malabsorption.
+This is the second article in the Neuroendocrine Cancer Nutrition series.
+In the first article, I focused on Vitamin and Mineral deficiency risks for patients and there is a big overlap with the subject of Gastrointestinal Malabsorption.
 Those who remember the content will have spotted the risks pertaining to the inability to absorb particular vitamins and minerals.
 This comes under the general heading of Malabsorption and in Neuroendocrine Cancer patients, this can be caused or exacerbated by one or more of a number of factors relating to their condition.
 It’s also worth pointing out that malabsorption issues can be caused by other reasons unrelated to NETs.
-Additionally, malabsorption and nutrient deficiency issues can form part of the presentational symptoms which eventually lead to a diagnosis of Neuroendocrine Cancer; e.g. in my own case, I was initially diagnosed with Iron Deficiency Anemia in association with some weight loss.
+Additionally, malabsorption and nutrient deficiency issues can form part of the presenting symptoms which eventually lead to a diagnosis of Neuroendocrine Cancer; e.g. in my own case, I was initially diagnosed with Iron Deficiency Anemia in association with some weight loss.
 Even after diagnosis, these issues still need to be carefully monitored as they can manifest as part of the consequences of having cancer and cancer treatment.

-Malabsorption will present via several symptoms which may be similar to other issues (i.e. they could masquerade as, or worsen, the effect of a NET Syndrome).
-These symptoms may include (but are not limited to) tiredness/fatigue/lethargy, diarrhea, steatorrhea (see below), weight loss.
+Malabsorption will present via several symptoms which may be similar to other issues (i.e. they could masquerade as, or appear to worsen the effect of a NET Syndrome).
+These symptoms may include (but are not limited to) tiredness/fatigue/lethargy, stomach cramps, diarrhea, steatorrhea (see below), weight loss.
 Some of these symptoms could be a direct result of nutrient deficiencies caused by the malabsorption.
-Some patients (and perhaps physicians?) could mistake these for certain symptoms of Neuroendocrine disease including certain syndromes, perhaps leading to prescribing expensive and unnecessary drugs when a different (and cheaper) strategy might be better.
+Some patients (and perhaps physicians?) could mistake these for symptoms of Neuroendocrine disease including certain syndromes, perhaps leading to prescribing expensive and unnecessary drugs when a different (and cheaper) strategy might be better.

 Crash Course…….
 We eat food, but our digestive system doesn’t absorb food, it absorbs nutrients.
 Food has to be broken down from things like steak and broccoli into its nutrient pieces: amino acids (from proteins), fatty acids and cholesterol (from fats), and simple sugars (from carbohydrates), as well as vitamins, minerals, and a variety of other plant and animal compounds.
 Digestive enzymes, primarily produced in the pancreas and small intestine (they’re also made in saliva glands and the stomach), break down our food into nutrients so that our bodies can absorb them.
 If we don’t have enough digestive enzymes, we can’t break down our food—which means even though we’re eating well, we aren’t absorbing all that good nutrition.

-Structoral Changes (i.e. Surgery) can play a very big part in malabsorption issues.
-For example, if a patient has undergone Pancreatic surgery, this will most likely effect the availability of pancreatic digestive enzymes needed to break down food.
+This can play a very big part in malabsorption issues.
+For example, if a patient has undergone Pancreatic surgery, this will most likely effect the availability of pancreatic (digestive) enzymes needed to break down food.
 Many Small Intestine NET (SINET) patients will suffer due to the removal of sections of their ileum, an area where absorption of water-soluble vitamins and other nutrients take place.
 In fact, the terminal ileum is really the only place where B12 is efficiently absorbed.
 Low B12 will cause fatigue.
 Although a less common tumour location, jejunum surgery could result in loss of nutrients as this section of the small intestine is active in digestive processes.
 Malabsorption issues for SINETs are an added complication to the issues caused by a shorter bowel (e.g. increased transit times), something which is regularly assumed to be the effects of one of the NET Syndromes (particularly diarrhea and fatigue), when in actual fact, it’s a simple consequence of cancer treatment and may need a different treatment regime.

 Another risk created by the lack of terminal ileum is Bile Acids Malabsorption (BAM) (sometimes known as Bile Salts Malabsorption).
 Bile Acids are produced in the liver and have major roles in the absorption of lipids in the small intestine.
 Following a terminal ileum resection which includes a right hemicolectomy, there is a risk that excess Bile Acids will leak into the large intestine (colon) via the anastomosis (the new joint between small and large intestines).
 This leakage can lead to increased motility, shortening the colonic transit time, and so producing watery diarrhea (or exacerbating an existing condition).
 Although this condition can be treated using bile acid sequestrants, it is difficult to pinpoint it as the cause.

-There is a third blog in this series discussing a related issue with Neuroendocrine Cancer, particularly where gut surgery has been performed.
-You can link directly to this blog here – “Gut Health” – (Gut Health, Probiotics and Small Intestinal Bacterial Overgrowth (SIBO)).
+There is a third article in this series discussing a related issue with Neuroendocrine Cancer, particularly where gut surgery has been performed.
+You can link directly to this article here – “Gut Health” – (Gut Health, Probiotics and Small Intestinal Bacterial Overgrowth (SIBO)).